 - The socio-professional insertion of young people leaving the special protection system

 The initiative aims at developing Transit Centres, Social Apartments, social housing and support for socio-professional inclusion of young people leaving the special protection system.

 There is no unique responsible authority for the implementation of the social inclusion measures.
 Different measures are in the responsibility of different authorities, as follows:

-- the National Employment Agency and its local offices, under the supervision of the Ministry of Labour and Social Justice has to implement all measures including activities aiming at the employment of vulnerable young people
+- the National Employment Agency and its local offices, under the supervision of the Ministry of Labour and Social Solidarity has to implement all measures including activities aiming at the employment of vulnerable young people

-- the General Offices for Social Assistance and Children Protection under the Ministry of Labour and Social Justice has to implement all measures regarding young people from the special protection system
+- the National Authority for Children Protection and Adoptions (NACPA) under the Ministry of Family, Youth and Equal Opportunities coordinates the General Offices for Social Assistance and Children Protection, at county level, for the implementation all measures regarding young people from the special protection system

 In 2021 a new Youth Strategy and a new National Strategy on Social Inclusion and Poverty Reduction were expected, with a few debates on the strategies initiated in 2020.
 However, in March 2022, the strategic processes were not finalised, and the strategies were not adopted by the Romanian Government.